Discover the Unknown

 So we saddled up 761 electric horses and just hit the road.

-761 horsepower (Taycan Turbo S: CO2 emissions combined 0 g/km, Electricity consumption combined 28.5 kwh/100 km), 1,050 Newton meters of torque, 2.8 seconds from 0 to 100, one question: what happens when you take a brand-new electric supercar and use it to discover the secrets of a region that only causes many to shrug their shoulders?
+761 horsepower (Taycan Turbo S: electric power consumption* combined (WLTP) 25.6 – 24.3 kWh/100 km, CO₂ emissions combined (WLTP) 0 g/km, electric power consumption* combined (NEDC) 28.5 kWh/100 km, CO₂ emissions combined (NEDC) 0 g/km), 1,050 Newton meters of torque, 2.8 seconds from 0 to 100, one question: what happens when you take a brand-new electric supercar and use it to discover the secrets of a region that only causes many to shrug their shoulders?
 Spoiler: a whole lot.
 Under the motto “Discover the Unknown” we set out to explore the world beyond Central Park and the Eiffel Tower, to experience people, places and things that deserve to be discovered.
 And, along the way, to take a test drive of a different kind, with the Taycan Turbo S, which is as new and unknown to the local people and roads as the region is to most of us.

 Where the streets have strange names

 Transfăgărășan.
 What is a nightmare when it comes to pronouncing or writing it correctly is a dream when it comes to experiencing it.
 The Transfăgărășan is perhaps one of the most exciting roads in the world.
 And—who would have thought it—it is located in the middle of Romania, in the Transylvanian Alps (hand on heart: did you know that the Transylvanian Alps exist?
 You may as well say “Southern Carpathians”).